kman3107/Kman3107.github.io/tutorials/1.13.2/forge/index.md

 ## Read the [Pre-requisites](https://cadiboo.github.io/tutorials/Pre-requisites) first!

+> Mod Name: The display name of your mod.
+Should contain only normal alphanumeric characters (a-z, A-Z, 0-9).
+Should be unique, try and be innovative, no other mod should have something similar to your mod name.
+If you have two mods with the same modid (which is derived from the mod name), the game will not load.

 To start off, Download the [Forge MDK (Mod Development Kit)](http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.13.2.html), unzip it to an accessible folder and rename it to the file name of your mod.
-I put my mods in `/Users/Cadiboo/Developer/Modding/<Mod File Name>`.
+I put my mods in `/Users/Cadiboo/Developer/Modding/<Mod-File-Name>`.

-Your mod file name must not contain spaces.
-Spaces should be removed or replaced with `-`.
+> Mod file name: the Mod name but replace spaces with “-“.
+Your mod file name should not contain spaces because maven and gradle (the build tools that Forge mods use) don’t deal well with spaces in files names.
+Because of this, if you use spaces in your mod file name, people won’t be able to use your mod as a library and have it automatically download

-Some Examples of mod file names are
+Some examples of mod file names
 - NoCubes
 - JourneyMap
 - Tinkers-Construct
 - Inventory-Tweaks
-- RenderChunk-rebuildChunk-Hooks

 Open up that folder and continue to Chapter 1.